2011 Brighton and Hove City Council election

 Elections to Brighton and Hove City Council were held on 5 May 2011, in line with other local elections in the United Kingdom.
 The whole council, a unitary authority, was up for election with 54 councillors elected from 21 wards.

 The Green Party made significant gains, overtaking the Conservatives to become the largest party with 23 seats, the largest Green group on any council.
 The Greens gained seats at the expense of all three other parties, taking the only ward previously in Liberal Democrat hands.
 The Conservatives lost not only to the Greens but to Labour Co-op candidates in different parts of the city.

 The Greens, Conservatives and Labour Co-op fielded candidates for every seat on the council.
 The Liberal Democrats contested all but one ward.
 The UK Independence Party, European Citizens Party and Trade Unionists and Socialists Against Cuts also fielded candidates.
 In addition, there were six independents standing, including re-standing councillor and former Liberal Democrat David Watkins.

 Following the election the Labour Co-operative group rejected the possibility of forming a coalition with the Green Party, who then went on to form the first ever Green council administration in the UK, as a minority administration.
-As of 2018, it is the most recent local authority election in which the Green Party of England and Wales won the most votes and seats.

 Following the election, the composition of the council was as follows: